cdgriffith/Box/README.rst

 Note that these keys are not stored anywhere, and trying to modify them as an attribute will actually modify the underlying regular key's value.

+**Warning: duplicate attributes possible**

->  If you have two keys that evaluate to the same attribute, there is no way to discern between them, only reference or update them via standard dictionary modification
+If you have two keys that evaluate to the same attribute, such as "a!b" and "a?b" would become `.ab`, there is no way to discern between them, only reference or update them via standard dictionary modification.

 Frozen Box